Perfect Hangover Playlist (For the Day After)

 Labor Day is kind of like a little gift for all us worker bees, a little bit of extra time to release some of that tension that builds up, especially if you're one of the many worker bees who doesn't get much, if any, vacation time.
 So there exists the motive for -- and possibility of -- going a little harder than you normally would when given the opportunity.

 But there is a price to pay for these shenanigans.
 For one, you'll find yourself scraping together change for lunch money Tuesday after you buy shots for the table a couple of times Monday.
 For another, it's bad for your health.
 And your body won't let you by without letting you know just how bad you screwed up.
 This message is delivered by what is known as a hangover.
 Hopefully some music will help with that, so we've curated the Perfect Hangover Playlist below:

 Toward the end of your short little banking holiday vacation, you hit your partying stride.
 You and your friends seem to be all working on the same page, which often leads to bouts of warbly group karaoke.
-Guided By Voices' 'How's My Drinking' was custom tailored for this situation.
-Turn it up very loud.
+Guided by Voices' "How's My Drinking" was custom tailored for this situation.
+Turn it up loud, but not too loud.

 Waking up in a strange place with a debilitating headache is never a good feeling.
-You realize you were awoken by a song on repeat playing loudly on the stereo in a room full of unconcious bodies curled up on the couches and corners.
-The song is the Cure's 'Fascination Street,' and maybe it's the first time you've really appreciated what a cool song it is.
+You realize you were awoken by a song on repeat playing loudly on the stereo in a room full of unconscious bodies curled up on the couches and corners.
+The song is the Cure's "Fascination Street," and maybe it's the first time you've really appreciated what a cool song it is.
 When it starts over at the beginning, you sit and listen to almost all of it before getting up to look for the bathroom.

 There's a kick-ass song on the jukebox at the bar.
-It's White Lung's 'Drown the Monster.'
+It's White Lung's "Drown With the Monster."
 You get three steps inside the door before a friend puts a shot of whiskey into your hand.
 As the French say, "C'est la vie."
 We can do this playlist all over again tomorrow.